lbs1022/gen-711-final-/README.md

   <summary>Confirmation of Filtered FASTA and Visualizing Final Genome</summary>

   - We installed a nucleotide database to check for contamination
-  - We ran a blast of our filtered genome
+  - We ran a blast of our filtered genome, the result of the blast should be empty if no contamination was found
-  - Because we found contamination in sample 69, we had to remove the contig using nano and refiltered the genome; We also checked for contamination again
+  - Because we found contamination in sample 69, we had to remove the contig using nano and refiltered the genome; We also checked for contamination again and found nothing
   - We utilized the program, Proksee, to visualize the genome.
-We utilized the gbk file output from the PROKKA genome annotation as an input to develop the circular genome visual maps.
+We utilized the GBK file output from the PROKKA genome annotation as an input to develop the circular genome visual maps.

     <details>
       <summary>code</summary>